 We appreciate your patience as we add several years of new content and make improvements.
 As one part of that work we're creating a COVID-19 focus area to pull together valuable local data resources others have developed.

 Follow @CINow on Twitter and subscribe to our newsletter to hear about new resources added to the Explorer,.
-In the meantime, see what's been most recently added or updated by clicking here or just hitting "Search" with no filters selected.
+In the meantime, see what's been most recently added or updated by clicking "Search" at right with no filters selected or keywords entered.
+The default sort order is alphabetical, but the "Order" field at right allows you to see the newest data first.

 How Do I Use the Explorer?